-North Korea is using its Berlin embassy to acquire nuclear tech, intel chief says
+N. Korea 'using Berlin embassy to acquire nuclear tech'

 German authorities received evidence of product purchases destined for North Korea's missile program in 2016 and 2017, according to the documentary.

-The report also alleges a North Korean diplomat tried in 2014 to acquire a monitor which measures gas emissions during the production of chemical weapons.
+The report alleges a North Korean diplomat tried in 2014 to acquire a monitor that measures gas emissions during the production of chemical weapons.

-CNN attempted to contact North Korean authorities but they were not available for comment at time of publishing.
+A spokesman from the North Korean embassy in Berlin told CNN the report was "simply not true."

+''We reject and distance ourselves from local media reports over the weekend that our embassy was used to obtain technology secretly for any nuclear weapons program," the spokesman said.

 Maassen's comments come as the United Nations revealed North Korea earned almost $200 million from exporting banned commodities last year, in violation of international sanctions.